wavering-ruby/STARS-VBA-CharactersSheet/How to use.md

 ## Resistence and Damage Reduction

 First of all, you need to select what type of damage you receive.
-After this, if you have any damage division,
+After this, if you have any damage division you need to select "SIM" to half the damage.

 <div>
   <img src="./Imgs/damage_reduction.png" height="50%" width="50%">